SlobodanNinkov/SlobodanNinkov/aboutme.md

 My path: software development → system architecture → technical product management.
 The thread through all of it: building systems that have to work reliably in unpredictable environments.
 I've led cross-functional R&D teams, defined product roadmaps, and shipped production systems across defense-adjacent, telecommunications, and regulated industries.
 But what I do best — and prefer — is the technical work itself.

-# Currently

-MSc in Cognitive Systems (Open University of Cyprus, 2026) — focused on simulation and AI-physics integration.

 # Interested in

 * Technical roles with end-to-end ownership